 Light-touch approach

 This report aims to perform a deep dive into the education response to COVID-19 while maintaining a light touch.
 To accomplish this, we opted for a ‘formative’ rather than ‘summative’ assessment approach in that we aimed to generate meaningful insights and lessons learned (thus formative) rather than give an exhaustive picture of the COVID-19 response (summative).
-To this end, at the inception stage the RTA team identified several areas that are central to UNICEF’s COVID-19 response, which were identified in consultation with the regional education advisers: (a) distance and digital learning; (b) school reopening and face-to-face learning; (c) teacher support and training; (d) partner coordination; (e) data collection and management; and (f) advocacy.
+To this end, at the inception stage the RTA team identified several areas that are central to UNICEF’s COVID-19 response, which were identified in consultation with the Regional Education Adviser: (a) distance and digital learning; (b) school reopening and face-to-face learning; (c) teacher support and training; (d) partner coordination; (e) data collection and management; and (f) advocacy.
 Extending in-depth coverage to other areas of response for the sake of being comprehensive risked jeopardising our ability to produce in-depth analysis.

 Use of a theory of change